solidjs/solid-docs-legacy/langs/en/api.md

 };
 ```

-This method renders to a Node stream.
-It renders the content synchronously including any Suspense fallback placeholders, and then continues to stream the data from any async resource as it completes.
+This method renders to a stream.
+It renders the content synchronously including any Suspense fallback placeholders, and then continues to stream the data and HTML from any async resource as it completes.

 ```js
 // node